ghudgins/product-grahamagement/periodic-portfolio-prioritization.md

 * Review existing portfolio epics
 * Review dovetail tags charts and add missing portfolios bundling similar existing needs
-* Review competitive analysis / market analysis / gut feels for where the product should go that isn't reflected by the users we have and make sure these are represnted
+* Review competitive analysis / market analysis / gut feels for where the product should go that isn't reflected by the users we have and make sure these are represented

 Come up with the shortest representation/titles possible for these strategies.
 The details will come later.
 They will be easier to sort and work with if they can be expressed simply.